lynnvo03/Fractal-Word-Clock/README.md

 # hello-world

-# Hello World
-This is my first GitHub repository!
+This is a by-the-minute word clock created in HTML, CSS, and JavaScript.
+It features beautiful color-changing fractals!